-Figure XXX. % Need to Facilitate the Difficulties During TEES
+Figure XXX. % Need to Facilitate the Difficulties During TEES.
+The error bars show the standard error, n = 51.

-Difficulty during TEES that exhibits the greatest need by surgeons:
+Challenges during TEES that exhibit the greatest degree of need by surgeons:

-The average degree of need for each difficulty exceeded 50%, suggesting that all challenges presented are experienced significantly by the respondents.
-Reaching structures visualized by the endoscope and dissection and removal of cholesteatoma resulted in the highest degree of need at 83%3% and 78%3%, respectively.
+The average degree of need for each challenge exceeded 50% for all challenges, suggesting that all challenges presented are experienced significantly by the respondents.
+Reaching structures visualized by the endoscope resulted in the highest degree of need (mean 83%, 95%CI __-__%, p=)83%3% (mean Conversely, positioning the graft resulted in the lowest degree of need (mean; 95% CI, p= )

-Effect of percent of surgeries performed totally endoscopically on difficulties experienced:
+Effect of percent of surgeries performed totally endoscopically on TEES challenges:

+The percentage of surgeries performed with TEES had a significant effect

-ANOVA with an alpha of 0.05 showed that the percent of surgeries performed totally endoscopically had a significant effect on the degree of need for the following difficulties.
+ANOVA with an alpha of 0.05 showed that the percent of surgeries performed totally endoscopically had a significant effect on the degree of need for the following challenges.

 Question: which percent level of TEES experience is the one that is different?